 Don’t be surprised if you meet a bunch of tall guys during your brunch.
 DIA is favourited by players of BC Žalgiris Kaunas, and they surely know what they like.
 We like the carefully crafted brunch menu and flawless service.

-The adventurous Nordic cuisine restaurant offers a short yet impressive weekend menu which includes both artisanal burgers and homemade drinks.
+The adventurous Nordic cuisine restaurant offers a short yet impressive weekend menu that includes both artisanal burgers and homemade drinks.

 The restaurant is known for its flawless meat dishes – and a contemporary interior respecting the historic building.
 Booking a table is a must before heading there – both on weekday evenings and for weekend brunch.
 Wait till you see the menu and taste the signature dishes…